deanebarker/contentful-webhook-server/README.md

 Handlers should return a `WebhookHandlerLogEntry` object.
 These will be aggregated, and sent back as a JSON array, which Contentful will store as the `body` of the webhook response.

-A handler can return `null` if no logging of that handler is desired.
+A handler can return `null` if no logging of that handler is desired (if, for example, some internal logic causes the handler to exit without doing anything).
 Null log entries will be ignored.

 ### This Solution